tetherto/lib-wallet-pay-btc/README.md

 // Confirmed: Confirmed balance.
 This is transactions that have more than min number of confirmations
 // Pending: Pending balance.
 Transactions that have less than min number of confirmations
 // Mempool: Mempool balance.
-Transactions that are in the mempool and have no confirmations. const addrBalance = await btcPay.getBalance({}, address)
+Transactions that are in the mempool and have no confirmations.
+// If you pass an address, it will return balance of that address in your wallet
+// If you don't pass an address, it will return total balance of all addresses in your wallet. const addrBalance = await btcPay.getBalance({}, address)

 // Get total balance accress all addresses